William Legge (Royalist)

 William Legge (c.
-1608 – 13 October 1670) was an English army officer and politician who was a close associate of Prince Rupert of the Rhine.
+1608 – 13 October 1670) was an English army officer and politician.
+A close associate of Prince Rupert of the Rhine, he fought on the Royalist side during the English Civil War.

 Early life

 He was the eldest son of Edward Legge, who was vice-president of Munster by the influence of his kinsman the Earl of Devonshire, by Mary, daughter of Percy Walsh of Moy valley, co.
 Kildare.
 Edward Legge died in 1616, and William was brought to England by Henry Danvers, 1st Earl of Danby, his godfather.
 He gained military experience in continental Europe.

 On 7 August 1638 Legge was commissioned to inspect the fortifications of Newcastle and Hull, and to put both in a state of defence.
 Thomas Wentworth, 1st Earl of Strafford vigorously remonstrated against the proposal to make him captain of Hull in place of Sir John Hotham.
 Legge, however, was appointed Master of the Armoury and lieutenant of the ordnance for the First Bishops' War.

 In the spring of 1641 he was implicated in the plots for making use of the army to support the king against the parliament.
 Though examined as a witness with reference to the First Army Plot (18 May), he was not seriously implicated in it.
 A few weeks later, however, he was entrusted by the king with a petition denouncing the parliamentary leaders, for which he was to obtain signatures in the army, and played a leading part in what is termed the Second Army Plot.
 In January 1642 the king attempted to obtain possession of Hull, appointed the Earl of Newcastle governor, and despatched Legge to secure the town, but the attempt failed.